swcomputing-training/kubernetes-beginner/README.md

-# kubernetes-local-dev
+# kubernetes-beginner
-Resources and guidance for local kubernetes dev
+Resources and guidance for beginner kubernetes dev